On the algebraicity of the zero locus of an admissible normal function: Introduction

 The authors would like to thank Phillip Griffiths who generously shared his ideas on normal functions with the authors during their stay at the Institute for Advanced Study in 2004--2005, and Pierre Deligne for sharing his theory of the $\ssl_2$-splitting.
 We would also like to thank Christian Schnell for helpful discussions and reviewing our proof of the two variable version of Theorem~\eqref{theorem:main} in June 2008 and for several other helpful comments.
 (In particular, for telling us about Hironaka's paper~\cite{Hironaka}.)
-We would like to thank Claire Voisin for correcting us on a point related to Lemma~\ref{l.SplitLemmaWeight}.
-Finally, we thank Kazuya Kato, Chikara Nakayama and Sampei Usui for their encouragement and helpful discussions about the several variable $\SL_2$-orbit theorem.
+We would like to thank Claire Voisin for correcting us on a point related to Lemma~\ref{l.SplitLemmaWeight} and Kazuya Kato, Chikara Nakayama and Sampei Usui for their encouragement and helpful discussions about the several variable $\SL_2$-orbit theorem.
+Finally, we would like to express our gratitude to the referee, who read the paper carefully and patiently and helped us considerably to improve it.